 Amendments to Motor Vehicle Act

-- Nova Scotia's Motor Vehicle Act is outdated and being replaced with a new, modern Traffic Safety Act that will help make the province's roads and highways safer
+- Nova Scotia's Motor Vehicle Act is being replaced with a new, modern Traffic Safety Act that will help make the province’s roads and highways safer

-- the Traffic Safety Act is expected to take three to four years to be proclaimed
+- the Traffic Safety Act is undergoing extensive consultation and is expected to take about three years to be proclaimed

-- before the Traffic Safety Act is proclaimed, time-sensitive amendments to the Motor Vehicle Act will allow projects and initiatives important to key stakeholders to move forward
+- before the Traffic Safety Act is proclaimed, time-sensitive amendments to the Motor Vehicle Act will allow important projects and initiatives to move forward

 Registry of Motor Vehicles: https://novascotia.ca/driving-and-road-safety/